aparnaanngeorge/Survival-of-the-smartest-/README.md

-# Survival-of-the-smartest-
+## Survival-of-the-smartest-

+Designed a text-based adventure game, utilizing the following Python essentials:
+* Strings and String Manipulation
+* User-Defined Functions and Variables
+* User Input and Input Handling
+* Conditional and Nested Conditional Statements (if/elif/else)
+* Loops

+## Game Description
-The game is called 'Survival of the smartest?'.
-This game is an  adapted version of the paper-based game called 'Hangman'.
-The game is simple  and requires you to guess the letters of the word and reveal it, to  clear each level without dying.
-You will be given 8 chances to guess the word  right.For every wrong guess a part of body is drawn and upon losing all your  chances will be lost and you will see a man hanged, in other words it means  you lost your adventure.
+'Survival of the smartest?' is the adapted version of the paper-based game 'Hangman'.
+The game is simple and requires you to guess the letters of the word and to clear each level without dying.
+There are 8 chances to guess the right word and for every wrong guess a part of your body is drawn and without the right guess you will lose.
+You will be hanged, in other words it means you lost your adventure.
+Keep playing & enjoy the game!!!